-The Board of Directors shall adopt a resolution setting forth the proposed amendment, finding that it is in the best interests of the corporation and directing that it be submitted to a vote at a meeting of members having voting rights, which may be either an annual or a special meeting.
-Notice shall be given to each member entitled to vote at such meeting within the time and in the manner provided in these by-laws for the giving of notice of such meetings of members.
+- The Board of Directors shall adopt a resolution setting forth the proposed amendment, finding that it is in the best interests of the corporation and directing that it be submitted to a vote at a meeting of members having voting rights, which may be either an annual or a special meeting.
+Notice shall be given to each member entitled to vote at such meeting within the time and in the manner provided in these Bylaws for the giving of notice of such meetings of members.
 The proposed amendment shall be adopted upon receiving more than two thirds of the votes entitled to be cast by members present or represented by proxy at such meeting.

 ARTICLE XVII.
-Amendments to By-Laws
+Amendments to Bylaws

-These by-laws may be altered, amended or repealed and new by-laws may be adopted by a majority of the Directors present at any regular meeting of the Board or at any special meeting or by a majority of the members present at any regular or special meeting of the members, if at least fifteen (15) days written notice is given of intention to alter, amend, or repeal or to adopt new by-laws at such meeting.
+These Bylaws may be altered, amended or repealed and new bylaws may be adopted by a majority of the Directors present at any regular meeting of the Board or at any special meeting or by a majority of the members present at any regular or special meeting of the members, if at least fifteen (15) days written notice is given of intention to alter, amend, or repeal or to adopt new bylaws at such meeting.

 ARTICLE XVIII.
-Indemnification.
+Indemnification

-permitted by law, including but not limited to the Virginia Nonstock Corporation Act, no Director or Officer of the corporation shall be personally liable for the Corporation’s debts, obligations or liabilities, and the corporation will indemnify any person made, or threatened to be made, a party to an action or proceeding, whether civil or criminal, by reason of the fact that he or his predecessor in interest was or is a Director, Officer, Committee Member, employee or is the legal representative of such person, against losses, judgments, fines, amounts paid in settlement, and reasonable expenses and other costs of any kind whatsoever, including attorney's fees, incurred as a result of such action or proceeding, or any appeal therein.
+permitted by law, including but not limited to the Virginia Nonstock Corporation Act, no Director or Officer of the corporation shall be personally liable for the Corporation’s debts, obligations or liabilities, and the corporation will indemnify any person made, or threatened to be made, a party to an action or proceeding, whether civil or criminal, by reason of the fact that they or their predecessor in interest was or is a Director, Officer, Committee Member, employee or is the legal representative of such person, against losses, judgments, fines, amounts paid in settlement, and reasonable expenses and other costs of any kind whatsoever, including attorney's fees, incurred as a result of such action or proceeding, or any appeal therein.
 The Corporation will purchase and maintain Officers and Directors insurance coverage providing such indemnification.